|

 }

-With this package you could achieve the same result by describing the structure of the page:
+With this package you could achieve the same result by describing the structure of

 public class PageView implements CompositionView{